Three well-equipped bushwalkers in summer on the Overland Track at Marions Lookout. Cradle Mountain and Dove Lake in the background.

 About

 Almost half of the track is above 1000 metres in elevation on exposed plateaus in a remote area.
-Thorough preparation and good gear is essential.
+You must be well prepared.
+Good gear is essential.

-It’s no wonder the Overland Track has secured its reputation as one of the world’s great wilderness bushwalks.
+It’s no wonder the Overland Track has secured its reputation as one of the world’s great alpine bushwalks.

 Walker information